 My main philosophical interest is in the metaphysics of quantitative physical properties (like mass, charge, length, etc.).
 Specifically, I’m interested in understanding what sort of physical features underwrite our use of mathematical notions like addition or ratio, and the relationship between these features and the way different quantities traffic with the world—by, e.g., featuring in the dynamical laws or constraining the kind of parts an object can have.

 I also have research interests in the ontology of space and time, laws of nature, and the foundations of quantum mechanics.

-I have some interest in general metaphysics as well, though I will gravitate towards the “metaphysics of X” for most Xs before anything you might call proper, pure metaphysics.
-I’m interested in metaphysics insofar as it is informed by our best science.
+I have some interest in general metaphysics as well, though I’m always interested in metaphysics insofar as it traffics with and is informed by our best science.
+I typically gravitate towards the “metaphysics of X” for most Xs before anything you might call proper, “pure” analytic metaphysics.

 I also have a side interested in the philosophy of art, specifically the ontology of art.
 I worry a little bit about the ontology of fiction and of fictional entities.
 I worry a bit more about the ontological status of artwork categories (things like art forms, genres, or series).

 I’m interested in improving the climate in academic philosophy for groups traditionally under-represented in the field.
 Most of my recent work on this front has focused (for what I hope are not entirely self-interested reasons) on issues facing women and LGBTQ people in the philosophical community.
 I was a founding student member of NYU’s joint faculty/graduate student committee on Climate, Diversity and Inclusion, and served on the committee from Fall 2013 to Spring 2015.